 Not so long ago, we thought nothing of travelling everywhere by car, leaving the tap running, or sitting outdoors on a winter afternoon in the warmth of our patio heater.
 Now, we know better.
-Our climate is changing, and we’ve all become far more aware of the impact our lifestyle has on our environment and are trying, in ways big and small, to do something about it.
-What we’re less aware of, is the abundance of high-tech solutions that, on a small scale, can affect the climate for the better!
+Our climate is changing, and we’ve all become far more aware of the impact our lifestyle has on our environment.
+We are trying, in ways big and small, to do something about it.
+What we’re less aware of, however, is the abundance of high-tech solutions that, on a small scale, can affect the climate for the better!
 These bright ideas can be enormously valuable, especially now, when we’re faced with ongoing rapid urbanisation.
 But far too often, these technologies tend to be overlooked.

 The challenge: how can we raise awareness of the wealth of possibilities that today’s technology offers?
 How can we share the latest innovations with the public at large?
 And how can we inspire city residents to make use of the high-tech applications?